Is there opportunity in this stock market volatility?

 But volatility in the share prices of emergent companies is to be expected.
 Over the past 15 years, some fast-growing companies have experienced multiple corrections in share price.
-Those investors who weathered the market turbulence and remained invested would have realized attractive returns, however.
+Those investors who weathered the market turbulence and remained invested would have realized attractive returns however.

 In short, earnings matter.
 History has shown that certain high multiple companies can continue to appreciate should fundamentals exceed expectations over time.
 This is especially true for select growth companies with large and expanding total addressable markets with potentially long revenue and earnings growth runways.

-Wednesday’s news from the Fed was a bit more hawkish than the market anticipated but it doesn’t change our outlook for the year.
+Yesterday’s news from the Fed was a bit more hawkish than the market anticipated but it doesn’t change our outlook for the year.
 We continue to expect at least four (25 basis point) rate hikes and think inflation is likely to persist well above the Fed’s target this year.
 We have been thinking that a faster pace of rate hikes can’t be ruled out, and Powell’s comments at the press conference confirmed this.

 The last time the Fed hiked, it did so in 25 basis point increments each quarter.
 That is still probably its most likely course of action this time, but given how far above target inflation is, there's no reason why the Fed would want to limit its ability to hike faster if it needs to.
 In his comments to the press, Powell did not dismiss the possibility that the Fed would speed up tightening or rule out the possibility of raising rates in 50 basis point increments.